 First things first, bring any prescription medicine with you.
 Second, pack any vitamins/supplements that you regularly take or use.
 It can be difficult to find a well-stocked pharmacy in a new town.
 Bring insect repellent and sunscreen.

-Finally, bring a few painkillers.
+Finally, bring a few band-aids, antibiotics, and painkillers.
 You never know when you might need them, so you might as well pack a few essential tablets (for example, Panadol, Nurofen, etc.).

 Clothing and Shoes